 - Your partner has positive qualities you believe you are lacking.
 Someone who is insecure may be attracted to confidence in another person.
 A person who is cool and nonchalant can become captivated by another’s warmth.

 Often, the signs of trouble begin to appear after the relationship becomes “official” and partners make a commitment.
 Each person begins to focus on being taken care of and is less inclined to accommodate the other’s needs.
 As a result, full-fledged conflict may emerge or resentments may slowly build over the years.
 For example, a spouse may wake up and realize that their efforts to be docile and complacent are never going to win the approval they seek.
 Or, a partner’s warmth and attentiveness may suddenly seem like a demand for smothering closeness.
 When unresolved resentments build, the differences that were once a source of attraction become sore spots.

 In healthy relationships, differences are interchangeable and a source of learning.
 Partners can take turns giving and receiving, being spontaneous, and setting limits.
 The relationship achieves a balance of closeness and freedom so that neither suffocation nor detachment results.

 Unfortunately, when both people in the relationship resist fulfilling their potentials, they become stuck playing certain roles and cease growing.
 A couple may be satisfied acting out this polarization for years, until a crisis occurs.
 To make the relationship more open and flexible, one person must change and allow the other to be upset.
 If this is done with firmness and empathy, even rigid “tyrants” can realize their partners can act independently and remain committed to the relationship.

 To learn more about our approach to couples therapy, click here.
-If you would like to make an appointment for couples therapy, please give us a call at 425-462-8558.
+If you would like to make an appointment for couples therapy, please contact us today.